-Domestic partners need to rely on trusts – not wills – to transfer property after the death of a partner.
+Domestic partners need to rely on trusts — not wills — to transfer property after the death of a partner.
 Wills are easier to contest.
-A blood-related family member may claim property despite a will.
+A blood relative may claim property despite a will.

-Financial powers of attorney and medical powers of attorney are essential if the partners want to be able to make decisions for each other.
-Without the powers of attorney, a domestic partner has no legal standing.
-You will also need HIPAA medical release forms so that you have access to your partner’s medical information when necessary.
+Financial powers of attorney and medical powers of attorney are essential if the partners want to make decisions for each other.
+Without powers of attorney, a domestic partner has no legal standing.
+You will also need HIPAA (Health Insurance Portability and Accountability Act) medical release forms so that you have access to your partner's medical information when necessary.

-Protect your partner and protect yourself.
-Who do you want making decisions for you if you cannot make your own decisions?
+Who do you want making decisions for you if you cannot make them yourself?
 Who do you want to have your property?
 Talk to a domestic partner estate planning attorney at the Nawrocki Center.
 Make sure you have the documents and legal entities in place to meet your wishes.

-If you have questions about estate planning for same-sex couples or unmarried opposite-sex couples, or if you would like to schedule a consultation to discuss our services, please contact the Nawrocki Center for Elder and Family Law.
-From our office in Brighton, Michigan, we serve clients in Livingston County, Washtenaw County, Oakland County, and Genesee County.
+If you have questions about estate planning for same-sex couples or unmarried opposite-sex couples or if you would like to schedule a consultation to discuss our services, please contact the Nawrocki Center for Elder Law, Special Needs & Disability Planning, PLLC.
+From our office in Brighton, Michigan, we serve clients in Livingston County, Washtenaw County, Oakland County and Genesee County.